Custom installation of Microsoft Entra Connect

 Verify federation connectivity

-Azure AD Connect attempts to validate the authentication endpoints that it retrieves from the PingFederate metadata in the previous step.
-Azure AD Connect first attempts to resolve the endpoints by using your local DNS servers.
+Microsoft Entra Connect attempts to validate the authentication endpoints that it retrieves from the PingFederate metadata in the previous step.
+Microsoft Entra Connect first attempts to resolve the endpoints by using your local DNS servers.
 Next, it attempts to resolve the endpoints by using an external DNS provider.
 Contact your PingFederate administrator to resolve any validation issues.

 Verify federation sign-in